-★ "Get books, sit down anywhere, and go to reading for yourself."
-That good advice came from Abraham Lincoln, who was a lawyer before he became a US President.

-★ "May you have 100 birthdays" is the birthday greeting we use in my country.
+- ★ "Get books, sit down anywhere, and go to reading for yourself."
+That good advice came from Abraham Lincoln, who was a lawyer before he became a US President. - ★ "May you have 100 birthdays" is the birthday greeting we use in my country. - ★ "I hate you!"
+I never wanted to hear these words, especially from my own child.